What’s the Average Cost of Renters Insurance?

 How Much Does Renters Insurance Cost?

-The average cost of renters insurance in the United States is about $14.16 per month or $170 per year for $20,000 in coverage for your personal belongings and $100,000 in liability coverage.
+The average renters insurance cost in the United States is about $14.16 per month or $170 per year for $20,000 in coverage for your personal belongings and $100,000 in liability coverage.
 Your coverage amounts have a direct controllable impact on your premiums, while things like the state you live in and your relation to potential natural disasters may be fixed.

 State